mitsuhiko/lucumr/2010/12/24/common-mistakes-as-web-developer.rst

         with open(destination_file, 'wb') as f:
             copy_fd(file, f)

-The problem there is that you except `os.path.join` never to go a folder up.
+The problem there is that you expect `os.path.join` never to go a folder up.
 While in fact, that's exactly what `os.path.join` is capable of
 doing: